-- (a) satisfactorily complete: - (i) the articling term; - (ii) the Bar Admission Program, subject to subrule (2) below; and - (b) deliver to the Executive Director: - (i) an application for admission as a lawyer in a form approved by the Committee and pursuant to Rule 729; - (ii) a principal's affidavit in a form approved by the Committee; - (iii) the oath of office; - (iv) the lawyer admission application fee as set out in Schedule 1; and - (v) any other information and documents required by the Act, these Rules or requested by the Executive Director.

-(2) Where an applicant successfully completed the Bar Admission Program more than five years immediately preceding the date of the application for admission as a lawyer, the applicant shall re-take and successfully complete the current Bar Admission Program, unless, in the view of the Executive Director, exceptional circumstances exist that justify the applicant completing something other than the full Bar Admission Program.
+- (a) satisfactorily complete: - (i) the articling term in Saskatchewan; - (ii) the Bar Admission Program, subject to subrule (2) below; and - (b) deliver to the Executive Director: - an application for admission as a lawyer in a form approved by the Committee and pursuant to Rule 729; - (ii) a principal's affidavit in a form approved by the Committee; - (iii) the oath of office; - (iv) the lawyer admission application fee as set out in Schedule 1; and - (v) any other information and documents required by the Act, these Rules or requested by the Executive Director. - (2) Where an applicant successfully completed the Bar Admission Program more than five years immediately preceding the date of the application for admission as a lawyer, the applicant shall re-take and successfully complete the current Bar Admission Program, unless, in the view of the Executive Director, exceptional circumstances exist that justify the applicant completing something other than the full Bar Admission Program.

-[Rule 714(a)(ii) amended; 714(b)(iii) deleted, re-numbering the balance, May 1, 2020] [Rule 714(1) and 714(1)(a)(ii) amended; 714(2) added, June 25, 2021]
+[Rule 714(a)(ii) amended; 714(b)(iii) deleted, re-numbering the balance, May 1, 2020] [Rule 714(1) and 714(1)(a)(ii) amended; 714(2) added, June 25, 2021] [Rule 714(1)(a)(i) amended, October 28, 2022]